-Trigger is some prominent icon for one microinteraction, for example, a close window button or «Home» button on a smartphone.
-In the majority of cases it’s just a banal button.
-An action can’t be modal (various) otherwise it’s not a trigger.
+A trigger is some prominent icon for one microinteraction, for example, a close window button or «Home» button on a smartphone.
+In the majority of cases, it’s just a banal button.
+Action can’t be modal (various) otherwise it’s not a trigger.

 It’s great if a trigger shows what’s happening with a trigger right now.
 For example, before entering a cart, we see how many goods are there.

 Triggers may be invisible.
 E.g.: smartphone gestures, Siri or «ok, google, ..».
 Invisible control elements should be detectable as far as possible.
 For example, you can detect a list update while trying to scroll it higher than the first element.

 Affordance is a case when trigger-icon is similar to what it does.
 Just the way shopping-cart in an online-shop is similar to a cart in a supermarket.
 Icons should be identical to the real-life objects or be well-known to users.
 I.e. it will be a hindrance to usability if you make a super creative checkbox where instead of a tick something incredible happens.

 You should better avoid text in the interface if everything is pretty clear without it.
 The right icons will perfectly do.

 Use already existing triggers for sending a new message.
 There’s no need to create new ones.
 Let’s assume you need to say that registration for World Usability Day will start on a particular date.
 Organizers must have written it right on the registration button.